apache/hawq/pxf/pxf-jdbc/README.md

 The INSERT queries can be processed by multiple threads.
 This may significantly increase perfomance if the external database can work with multiple connections simultaneously.

 It is recommended to use batching together with a thread pool.
 In this case, each thread receives data from one (whole) batch and processes it.
-If a thread pool is used without batching, each thread in a pool will receive exactly one tuple; as a rule, this takes much more time than usual one-thread INSERT.
+If a thread pool is used without batching, each thread in a pool will receive exactly one tuple; as a rule, this takes much more time than an usual one-thread INSERT.

 If any of the threads from pool fails, the user will get the error message.
 However, if INSERT fails, some data still may be INSERTed into the external database.